input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

   an NFT) for every Cardano asset we wish to transfer from mainchain to sidechain.
-  Transfers from mainchain to sidechain amounts to spending the unique lock box UTxO, and transfers from sidechain to mainchain also amount to spending the unique lock box UTxO.
+  Transfers from mainchain to sidechain amounts to spending the unique lock box UTxO and adding more tokens to the lock box, and transfers from sidechain to mainchain also amount to spending the unique lock box UTxO but taking away tokens from the lock box.
   While this is a nice simple idea, this potentially could have concurrency issues as all participants are "competing" to spend the same UTxO for every operation on the sidechain.